Table of Contents

 Security Issue:

-I often see people used to upload Laravel project on server and the first error they use get is the lack of file & folder permissions, and then they used to take quick action by setting files and folder permission to their folder to 777 and project started running.
+I often see people used to upload Laravel project on server and the first error they use get is the lack of file & folder permissions, and then they used to take quick action by setting files and folder permission to their folder to 777 and as soon as project started running, they are happy and never get worried about the 777.

 Meaning anyone that can visit to you application can have read, write and execute permission on your server.

-In Simple words – anyone can read the data from your application, write the data and execute the files, so hackers can easily upload file or virus or malware and execute to damage your project.
+In Simple words – anyone can read the data from your application, write the data and execute the files, so hackers can easily upload file or virus or malware and execute to damage your project and the data.

 Wondering how your one wrong step impacts to the security of your application right?